 Chapter 3: Open The Door

 Sooner or later, what I had just done would catch up with me.
-I was going to make a mistake and someone would discover me, and then the whole world would know that I was wearing not one, but two masks, and neither were mine.
+I was going to make a mistake, and then the whole world would know that I was wearing not one, but two masks, and neither were mine.

 I passed the group of nobles with long, steady steps.
 The purse of coins was clutched in my hand.
-I hoped that none of them noticed me passing, but my hope was in vain.
+I hoped that none of them noticed me, but my hope was in vain.
 "Lady Dylana, where are you going?" asked the laughing voice of a young man behind me.

 He didn't sound suspicious, so at least from behind, I resembled the noblewoman.
 I wasn't far enough to pretend I hadn't heard him without risking that he'd come after me, but if I turned, my face would give me away.